derekprior/add-autoresponse/README.md

         exemptedAuthors: "johnsmith, janedoe"
 ```

-Another example workflow that adds a comment to the successfully merged pull requests
+This example adds a comment to successfully merged pull requests that aren't created
-that aren't created by exempted authors.
+by exempted authors.

 ```yaml